Search the Collection:

 Asian and Pacific Islander Heritage Month: Comparing Pairs, by Mayumi Tsutakawa

 "National recognition of Asian and Pacific Islander (API) American Heritage Day was set by Congress in 1978.
 Since then, it’s grown to encompass a full month of arts and heritage activities, drawing attention to a plethora of API cultural communities and expressions in America.

 Here I have chosen sixteen API artists represented in our public State Art Collection to examine the wide bandwidth their work represents.

 I invite you to compare and contrast each pair of art works by API artists, using the themes I have chosen.
 Look at the titles, artist descriptions and the artwork.
 How are they similar or different?
 Why did I chose this theme?
 These pieces are all sited in educational institutions in our state, from elementary schools to public universities and I hope they provide occasional inspiration for our endless diversity of students." –Mayumi Tsutakawa, independent art writer.

-May is Asian Pacific American Heritage Month.
+May is Asian and Pacific Islander Heritage Month.

 –Curated by Mayumi Tsutakawa, independent art writer.
 (May 2017)

 (Click on the red thematic headings to see artworks connected to that theme.)